 It’s easy to be drawn under Hoi An’s spell with its peaceful way of life and beautiful surroundings, but this city is more than just a pretty face.
 Quite a lot of history lives here, too, and if you’re interested in digging into it, one of the best things you can do is purchase an entrance ticket into Hoi An’s Ancient Town and do a little exploring.

-Supposedly a ticket is required just to walk the Ancient Town’s streets, but it’s unlikely you’ll be asked to produce it unless you’re visiting one of the public houses, temples, or museums that house this city’s rich history.
-There are 22 of these public historical sights within the Ancient Town and a single ticket will allow you entrance into five of them.
+Supposedly, a ticket is required just to walk the streets of the Ancient Town, but it’s unlikely you’ll be asked to show it unless you’re visiting one of the historic houses, temples, or heritage museums showcasing the city’s rich history.
+There are 22 historical sights open to the public and a single ticket will allow you entrance into five of them.
 (If you want to see more, you’ll need to buy additional tickets.)

-With this in mind, we visited six old houses and temples in Hoi An’s Ancient Town (one didn’t require a ticket) and weren’t disappointed with a single one of our choices.
-If you’re feeling stumped about which places to use your ticket on in Ancient Town, you can’t go wrong with these!
+With this in mind, we visited six different historical sights in the Ancient Town (one didn’t require a ticket) and we weren’t disappointed with a single one of our choices.
+If you’re feeling stumped about where to use your ticket in Hoi An’s Ancient Town, you can’t go wrong with the following locations.

 Quang Trieu Cantonese Assembly Hall